 Well, Will calls it economic hypochondria, a derangement associated with affluence, a byproduct of the welfare state.

-An entitlement mentality gives Americans a low pain threshold, witness their recurring hysterias about nominal rather than real gasoline prices, and a sense of being entitled to economic dynamism without the frictions and creative destruction that must accompany dynamism.
+Witness their recurring hysterias about nominal rather than real gasoline prices and a sense of being entitled to economic dynamism without the frictions and creative destruction that must accompany dynamism.

-Economic hypochondria is also bred by news media that consider the phrase good news and oxymoron, even as the U.S. economy, which has performed better than any other major industrial economy since 2001, drives the Dow Jones industrial average to record highs.
+Economic hypochondria is also bred by news media that consider the phrase good news an oxymoron, even as the U.S. economy, which has performed better than any other major industrial economy since 2001, drives the Dow Jones industrial average to record highs.

-The Jack No. 2 well, Deep Water, 175 miles southwest of New Orleans, recently discovered a field with perhaps 15 billion barrels of oil, a 50% increase in proven U.S. reserves.
+The Jack No. 2 well, Deepwater, 175 miles southwest of New Orleans, recently discovered a field with perhaps 15 billion barrels of oil, a 50% increase in proven U.S. reserves.

 This news triggered a gusher of journalistic gloom.